 Besides private consumption and investment aggregates, we also distinguish between the components of both series.
-For consumption, we perform the same exercise for non-durable and durable consumption.
+For consumption, we perform the same exercise for non-durable and durable goods.
 For investment, we distinguish between machinery and equipment and construction and works.

-The whole forecasting exercise is detailed in Appendix B. Due to the small sample bias, the statistical inference is based on Harvey, Leybourne, and Newbold's (1997) test of forecast accuracy.
+The whole forecasting exercise is detailed in appendix B. Due to the smallsample bias, the statistical inference is based on Harvey et al. (1997)'s test of forecast accuracy.
 It is also complemented with Clark and McCracken's (2007) test of model adequacy.
-These both tests are described in Appendix C. Notice that forecast accuracy is assessed in relative terms to ease a comparison across the different alternative measures, the existing synthetic indicator, and the forecast made without the information of any factor.
+These both tests are described in appendix C. Notice that forecast accuracy is assessed in relative terms to ease a comparison across the different alternative measures, the existing synthetic indicator, and the forecast made without the information of any factor.

 The measure used to compare is the traditional root mean squared forecast error (RMSFE) statistic.
 When comparing the influence of any alternative measure with respect to the existing synthetic indicator on forecast accuracy, the RMSFE ratio of the former upon the latter is used.
 Similarly, the influence of the existing synthetic indicator is compared upon the RMSFE of the forecast without any survey-i.e. that based on the information exclusively contained in the series.
-Forecast horizons corresponds to h=1, 2, 3, and 4-quarters-ahead, where h=1 corresponds to the case of nowcasting given the early availability of the survey prior to the macro aggregates.
+Forecast horizons are h = 1, 2, 3, and 4-quarters-ahead, where h=1 corresponds to the case of nowcasting given the early availability of the survey prior to the macroaggregates.

-In terms of the econometric model of private consumption and its relationship with IPEC, both in-sample adjustment and predictive results are presented in the upper three panels of Table 13 (total private consumption, non-durable, and durable).
-In-sample results are referred to the $Adjusted\ R^2$ goodness-of-fit coefficient, which is also presented in relative terms (alternative measure versus existing synthetic indicator, and existing synthetic indicator versus no-survey-augmentation case).
-More in-sample diagnostics are presented in Appendix B. Last column of Table 13 ("No factor") shows the RMSFE by itself and the $Adjusted\ R^2$ row not in relative terms but in their original measuring units.
+In terms of the econometric model of private consumption and its relationship with IPEC, both in-sample adjustment and predictive results are presented in the upper three panels of table 13 (total private consumption, non-durable, and durable).
+In-sample results are referred to the Adjusted $R^2$ goodness-of-fit coefficient, which is also presented in relative terms (alternative measure versus existing synthetic indicator, and existing synthetic indicator versus no-surveyaugmentation case).
+More in-sample diagnostics are presented in appendix B. The last column of table 13 ("No factor") shows the RMSFE by itself and the Adjusted $R^2$ row not in relative terms but in their original measuring units.

-Regarding total private consumption, the goodness-of-fit coefficient plus the relative RMSFE of the existing synthetic indicator compared to the no-factor case, reveal the usefulness of a re-definition of the indicators contained in the IPEC survey.
-While the in-sample adjustment does improve when more information is included in the model, the predictive performance is spoiled out when using the existing synthetic indicator, being statistically outperformed by the no-factor case at h>1.
-At h=1, all alternative measures are outperformed by the no-factor case, except for the country future sentiment indicator (CFEI)-but not statistically significant.
+Regarding total private consumption, the goodness-of-fit coefficient plus the relative RMSFE of the existing synthetic indicator compared to the no-factor case, reveal the usefulness of re-defining the indicators contained in the IPEC survey.
+While the in-sample adjustment does improve when more information is included in the model, the predictive performance is spoiled out when the existing synthetic indicator is used, being statistically outperformed by the no-factor case at h>1.
+At h=1, all alternative measures are outperformed by the no-factor case, except for the country future sentiment indicator (CFEI)-but not in a statistically significant manner.
 However, at h>1, the results are reverted and almost all alternative measures display predictive gains of a non-negligible size.
-Particularly interesting is the case of the current country indicator (CCSI) displaying predictive gains (=1 - Relative RMSFE%) of 33%, 26%, and 50% across the horizon.
+Particularly interesting is the case of the current country indicator (CCSI) displaying predictive gains (=1 - Relative RMSFE%) of 33%,

+26%, and 50% across the horizon.
 Despite some other remarkable predictive gains, such as 27% at h=2 with PFEI and 39% at h=4 with OCI, no case is statistically superior.
-It is important to remark that, despite the different sample span used for the estimation, both the goodness-of-fit coefficient and the RMSFE improve with respect to the estimates shown in Cobb et al. (2011) for this aggregate.
+Importantly, despite the different sample span used for the estimation, both the goodness-of-fit coefficient and the RMSFE improve with respect to the estimates shown in Cobb et al. (2011) for this aggregate.